-For most of the people who call us, making an appointment with a licensed insolvency trustee (also known as a trustee in bankruptcy) is a deeply intimate process.
-There are often months – sometimes years – of worry, of mental calculations at 3 a.m., of envelopes we no longer open.
-When the phone finally rings at home, we rarely hear a calm voice.
+For most people who call us, making an appointment with a licensed insolvency trustee (also known as a bankruptcy trustee) is a deeply personal decision.
+There are often months—sometimes years—of worry, of mental calculations at 3 a.m., of envelopes left unopened.
+When the phone finally rings at our office, we rarely hear a calm voice.
 We hear relief mixed with apprehension.

 That’s normal.
-And it’s precisely for this reason that the first meeting at BRESSE doesn’t resemble any stereotype inherited from cinema or public rumor.
+And that is precisely why the first meeting at BRESSE is nothing like the stereotypes we’ve seen in movies or heard through the grapevine.
 No judgment.
-No pink slip.
-No decisions to be made on the spot.
-Just a frank conversation, structured by a professional who’s seen it all before – and knows exactly where to start.
+No romanticized hype.
+No decisions to make on the spot.
+Just a frank conversation, guided by a professional who’s seen it all—and who knows exactly where to start.

 Before you come: what you need to know